Sea level rise

 CHARG as a Leader of Implementable Solutions

-The San Francisco Bay Regional Climate Hazards Adaptation Working Group (CHARG) is an organization of flood control managers and scientists responsible for reducing flood risk in the San Francisco Bay area.
+The San Francisco Bay Regional Coastal Hazards Adaptation Resiliency Group (CHARG) is an organization of flood control managers and scientists responsible for reducing flood risk in the San Francisco Bay area.
 As a strategic initiative of the Bay Area Flood Protection Agencies Association (BAFPAA), we are advancing the technical, scientific and engineering analysis needed for the region to implement adaptation projects and build resilience to sea level rise and climate change.